 Sometimes it seems life is all about job lists.
-Making a new list, or finding a new method or app for list-making is energising.
+Of course, making a new list, or finding a new method or app for list-making is energising.
 It gives the impression that all of the problems of life are now under control.
 You spend a few days thrilled that you’re on top of everything.
-And then a task or two doesn’t get done on the day they are assigned to.
+And then a task or two doesn’t get done on the day they should.
 Or you put down too many things for one day.

 I asked some friends if they had any lingering tasks that fell into this category and they came up with the following: